IceHe/lib/cmd/l/lsof.md

 ### File

-List processes which opened a specific file
+List processes which opened a specified file

 ```bash
 lsof <path/to/file>